-Dr. Osamu Ito joined as the Senior Research Fellow of UNU-IAS in June, 2011.
+Dr. Osamu Ito joined as the Senior Research Fellow of UNU-ISP on 1 June, 2011.
 From October 2000 to March 2011, he was Director of Crop Production and Environment Division for the Japan International Research Center for Agricultural Sciences (JIRCAS).

 Before working at the JIRCAS, he was a plant physiologist and Head of the Division of Agronomy, Plant Physiology and Agroecology at the International Rice Research Institute (IRRI) in the Philippines.
 He also held positions with the National Institute of Agro-Environmental Sciences (Japanese Ministry of Agriculture) and the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) in India, where he also served as a board member for 6 years until 2008.
 He was a postdoctoral fellow for the C.F.
 Kettering Research Laboratory (United States) and for IRRI’s Department of Soil Microbiology.